-- Breadth – number of courses offered (IPEDS)
+- Subject breadth – number of courses offered (IPEDS)

-- Graduation rate – the proportion of graduates six years after entry (IPEDS)
+- Graduation rate – the proportion of Bachelor’s or equivalent graduates six years after entry (IPEDS)

 - Value added repayment rate - the average calculated residual of the value added models for loan repayments 3 years after entering repayment.
-The repayment rate is calculated from the default rate.
 We calculate the residual using a range of independent variables, for the College Scorecard data representing the years 2011, 2012, 2013, 2014.
-It also draws on data from IPEDS and BEA
+It also draws on data from IPEDS and BEA.

-- Reputation – the total votes received for teaching excellence from the THE Academic Reputation survey, which is conducted in partnership with Elsevier.
-We use only votes provided by academics associated with US academic institutions.
+- Reputation – the total votes received for teaching excellence from the THEAcademic Reputation survey, which is conducted in partnership with Elsevier.
+We use only votes provided by academics associated with US institutions.

 - International students – the proportion of students identified as non-resident aliens (IPEDS)

-- Student diversity – a Gini-Simpson calculation of the likelihood of two undergraduate students being from different ethnic groups (IPEDS)
+- Student diversity – a Gini-Simpson calculation of the likelihood of two undergraduate students being from different racial/ethnic groups (IPEDS)

-- Faculty diversity – a Gini-Simpson calculation of the likelihood of two faculty members being from different ethnic groups (IPEDS)
+- Faculty diversity – a Gini-Simpson calculation of the likelihood of two faculty members being from different racial/ethnic groups (IPEDS)

-- Student inclusion – the post normalisation average of proportion of Pell Grant recipients and proportion of first generation students (IPEDS and College Scorecard)
+- Student inclusion – the post normalisation average of proportion of Pell Grant recipients (IPEDS) and proportion of first generation students (College Scorecard)